CALL NOW TO SPEAK TO AN ATTORNEY

 Am I Eligible for Disability?

-• Review Your Plan – If your employer offers insurance or you have purchased your own plan, now is the time to review it.
+If your employer offers insurance or you have purchased your plan, now is the time to review it.
 Be sure you know what type of disability insurance you have, whether you meet the requirements, and whether it will cover your needs.

-If you receive an unfair delay or denial after following these steps, call a disability lawyer in Los Angeles as soon as possible.
+If you receive an unfair delay or denial after following these steps, call our knowledgeable Los Angeles disability attorney as soon as possible.

 Why Do Disability Insurers in Los Angeles Deny Claims?

-The law really doesn’t support the insured; instead, it allows the insurance companies to issue policies, interpret those policies to their own ends, and be the decision-makers on whether you meet their policy requirements.
+The law doesn’t support the insured.
+Instead, it allows the insurance companies to issue policies, interpret those policies to their ends, and be the decision-makers on whether you meet their policy requirements.
 If that sounds crazy to you, that’s because it is.
-That’s why it’s so important to have an attorney on your side.
+That’s why it’s so important to have a Los Angeles CA disability attorney on your side.

 An insurance company is far less likely to take advantage of a claimant who has legal representation.
 Even when you think you have the most legitimate claim ever filed, you can still be denied, sometimes for the silliest of reasons.
 Take a look at some of the common reasons disability claims are denied in Los Angeles:

-• Insufficient Medical Evidence – If you’re claiming disability, you will obviously need to have proof that you are disabled.
+If you’re claiming disability, you will need to have proof that you are disabled.
 The more medical evidence you can collect, the better.
 If you fail to provide the insurer with all the medical documentation it is requesting, it will deny you.

-• They Have Evidence That Contradicts Your Disability – Some insurance companies will actually investigate you and your claim to determine your claim’s legitimacy.
+Some insurance companies will investigate you and your claim to determine your claim’s legitimacy.
 They will take photos and videos of you in an attempt to catch you engaging in activities that you’ve said you can’t do.

 These are only a few of the many reasons insurers might deny your disability claim.
-To boost your change of getting the money you so desperately need, call a disability lawyer in LA who can protect your rights and fight for you.
+To boost your chance of getting the money you so desperately need, call our competent Los Angeles disability attorney who can protect your rights and fight for you.

 Appealing After a Disability Denial